What Is a Photocard in K-Pop? A Beginner's Guide to POCA Culture

 - Trade through platforms with buyer protection rather than direct bank transfers.

 - Check proofs.
-Legitimate traders share timestamped photos of the actual card.
+Legitimate traders share timestamped photos of the actual card — typically the card next to a handwritten note with their username and the date.

 - Use toploaders and sleeves when shipping; condition drastically affects value.